ApcoPay/apcopay_php/README.md

 The ApcoPay PHP library provides the functionality to process financial transactions with the [ApcoPay](https://www.apcopay.eu/) gateway.

+## Requirements

+* The PHP extension cURL is required.
+* A merchant account with ApcoPay.
+Send an email to [hello@apcopay.eu](mailto:hello@apcopay.eu) to set up a merchant account.

 ## Installation

 The recommended method of installation is via [Packagist](https://packagist.org/) and [Composer](https://getcomposer.org/).